open-policy-agent/opa/docs/DEVELOPMENT.md

 ## Opalog

-If you need to modify the Opalog syntax you must update opalog/parser.peg and run `make generate` to re-generate the parser code.
+If you need to modify the Opalog syntax you must update opalog/opalog.peg.
+Both `make build` and `make test` will re-generate the parser but if you want to test the parser generation explicitly you can run `make generate`.

-> If you encounter an error because "pigeon" is not installed, run `glide
-> rebuild` to build and install the vendored dependencies (which include the
-> parser generator).
-Note, you will need to have [Glide](https://github.com/Masterminds/glide)
-> installed for this.

-Commit the changes to the parser.peg and parser.go files.